 An alternative to physician review is the use of an algorithmic method that processes the categorical/quantitative responses in VA interviews to identify causes of death.
 The algorithmic approach has three important advantages:

 I have led a small team to develop a new algorithmic method for coding verbal autopsies.
 Building on InterVA - 'Interpret VA', the first VA algorithm - we developed InSilicoVA.
 InSilicoVA assigns a cause to all deaths (no 'indeterminate' causes), provides consistent estimates of uncertainty for both individual causes and population-level cause-specific mortality fractions, utilizes both 'yes' and 'no' answers, and is fully probability-based so that results are presented as true probability distributions.

-Software has been developed to implement InSilicoVA including R packages and universal executables delivered in a Docker container.
-This is openVA and has been developed by a team including Richard Li, Jason Thomas, Peter Choi, Tyler McCormick, and myself, with increasing help from Yue Chu.
+Software has been developed to implement InSilicoVA and all of the other commonly-used computer algorithms for cause-coding VA data, including R packages and universal executables delivered in a Docker container.
+This is openVA and has been developed by the openVA Team consisting of Richard Li, Jason Thomas, Peter Choi, Tyler McCormick, and myself, with increasing help from Yue Chu.

 Clarissa Surek-Clark has led the openVA Team's thinking around the VA interview.
 Drawing on her experience as a professional translator and interpreter and training as a sociolinguist, she is curious to know how VA interviews are conducted across a variety of cultural and linguistic settings.
 VAs are conducted in many different languages, and sometimes multiple languages are used in a single interview; however, the questionnaire is typically in English or other official language.
 This results in (a lot of) ad hoc translation and interpreting.
 We want to know how this affects the VA data and the eventual comparability of causes of death ascertained through VA.